Ch 15.6 Mastering File Read and Write

 Files.copy(src, dst, StandardCopyOption.REPLACE_EXISTING); // simple copy

-byte[] data = Files.readAllBytes(path); // as byte array -
+byte[] data = Files.readAllBytes(path); // all bytes at once -

-Check file existence first:
+Check file existence before accessing:

 Path path = Path.of("data.txt");